 In Spring, meetings began between representatives of Alberta Environmental Network and the Alberta Forest Products Association.
 Among the broad mandates that both groups possess is the intention to protect nature.
 These meetings eventually led to the formation of the Alberta Forest Conservation Strategy.

 On December 19, the federal government announces that the Department of Fisheries and Oceans will spend up to $250,000 on a background study to learn more about the effect of clear-cut logging in the Prairie provinces will have on fish and fish habitat.

 In July, the Alberta Government announces a new policy for public involvement in forest management policy.
 The policy states that public involvement is mandatory for all companies holding forest management agreements.

 Alberta Forestry, Lands and Wildlife is created as a separate department out of the renewable resources sector of Alberta Energy and Natural Resources.

 The Policy for Resource Management of the Eastern Slopes states “The highest priority is placed on watershed management to ensure a reliable supply of clean water for aquatic habitat and downstream users.”

-Following public hearings held in 15 centres in western Alberta regarding forestry operations, the The Environment Council publishes The Environmental Effects of Forestry Operations in Alberta.
+In February, following public hearings held in 15 centres in western Alberta regarding forestry operations, the The Environment Council publishes The Environmental Effects of Forestry Operations in Alberta.